 This is a fairly simple bracelet to make and doesn’t involve any complicated or unusual stitches.
 If you have successfully completed other crocheted projects, this should be easy for you to make.

 If you are looking to make some extra cash and sell these, which I’m always cool with btw, the cost to make these is next to nothing.
 You can purchase crochet cotton thread for very reasonable costs, and reuse buttons you’ve collected, found at second hand stores, or even for cheap at many big box stores.

 If you’d prefer to download an ad free version of this pattern instead of reading it online, you can get it here Crocheted Fans Bracelet.
+This crochet pattern is also available for download from my Etsy Shop and Ravelry if you are more comfortable using those retailers.
 If you like crocheted jewelry as much as I do, I have a number of other jewelry patterns, free and for sale, available.

 If you are enjoying the free patterns and would like to see more, then please share my work social media!
 Those handy little icons down there 👇🏼 you do it easily and help me so much 😊.
 If you’d like more information on how you can keep things free, learn how you can Help Support My Work.